Course Outline

 Complex Data Types and Collections

-- Utilizing subtypes for specialized data representations
+- Leveraging subtypes for specialized data representations.

-- Implementing cursor variables and dynamic cursors for flexible data retrieval
+- Implementing cursor variables and dynamic cursors for flexible data retrieval.

-- Performing bulk operations using
+- Executing bulk operations via

 Object-Oriented Features in Oracle Databases

-- Creating persistent collections for long-term data storage
+- Creating persistent collections for long-term data storage.

-- Developing table functions for advanced data manipulation
+- Developing table functions for advanced data manipulation.

-- Implementing streaming functions for real-time data processing
+- Implementing streaming functions for real-time data processing.

-- Designing custom aggregate functions to extend SQL capabilities
+- Designing custom aggregate functions to extend SQL capabilities.

 Advanced Function Usage in SQL

-- Invoking PL/SQL functions within SQL statements
+- Invoking PL/SQL functions within SQL statements.

-- Understanding constraints, purity levels, and determinism in function design
+- Understanding constraints, purity levels, and determinism in function design.

 Organizing PL/SQL Program Units

-- Managing permissions and security within PL/SQL code
+- Managing permissions and security within PL/SQL code.

 Integrating PL/SQL with Other Languages

-- Incorporating Java methods within PL/SQL programs
+- Incorporating Java methods into PL/SQL programs.

-- Linking C language procedures for performance-critical operations
+- Linking C language procedures for performance-critical operations.

-- Employing native compilation techniques to enhance execution speed
+- Employing native compilation techniques to enhance execution speed.

 Pre-built Solutions and Security Mechanisms

-- Creating application contexts for session-specific information
+- Creating application contexts for session-specific information.

-- Implementing Virtual Private Database (VPD) for fine-grained access control
+- Implementing Virtual Private Database (VPD) for fine-grained access control.

-- Managing user sessions and contexts effectively
+- Managing user sessions and contexts effectively.

-- Profiling and tracing PL/SQL code to identify performance bottlenecks
+- Profiling and tracing PL/SQL code to identify performance bottlenecks.

 Optimizing PL/SQL Code Performance

-- Utilizing bind variables in SQL statements to enhance execution plans
+- Utilizing bind variables in SQL statements to enhance execution plans.

-- Understanding cursor sharing and its impact on performance
+- Understanding cursor sharing and its impact on performance.

-- Applying query optimization techniques for efficient data retrieval
+- Applying query optimization techniques for efficient data retrieval.

-- Configuring compilation settings for optimal performance
+- Configuring compilation settings for optimal performance.

-- Implementing caching strategies for functions and query results
+- Implementing caching strategies for functions and query results.

 Preventing SQL Injection Attacks

-- Adopting best practices to safeguard PL/SQL code against injection vulnerabilities
+- Adopting best practices to safeguard PL/SQL code against injection vulnerabilities.

 Summary and Next Steps